jonathan-fielding/manager-readme/README.md

 # Jonathan's Manager Readme

 ## Motivation for this document

-This is my Manager README, a document that helps introduce you to my management style.
+This is my Manager README, it is a document that helps introduce you to my management style.
 The intended audience is primarily anyone who reports in to me, though anyone is free to read it or even provide feedback on it!
 Please treat it as a reference and promise on how I will conduct myself as a manager, and what I expect from you.

 I urge you to hold me accountable to my promises, and to call out anything that might be missing from this document.
 Without your guidance, I will not be able to improve as a manager.